PHP 8 - Worth the update?

 Compatibility of PHP 8.0 with popular applications

-The new features and improvements of PHP 8.0 have convinced you and you want to convert your application immediately?
-Since PHP 8.0 is only a few days "old", there is partially no information regarding the compatibility of all common applications yet.
-We will successively add this information in this blog article and fill the table below, so that you can use it to check whether the new version is compatible (as of 11.05.2021):
+The features and improvements of PHP 8.0 have convinced you and you want to convert your application immediately?
+We will successively add some information about the compatibility of all common applications in this blog article and fill the table below, so that you can use it to check whether the new version is compatible (as of 18.11.2021):

 Which applications and store systems are compatible?